-The COVID-19 pandemic has had a material effect on the generation of fundraising income and operating conditions in the last quarter of the financial year.
+The COVID-19 pandemic has had a material effect on the generation of fundraising income and operating conditions in the first half of the financial year.
 COVID-19 has not affected the measurement or recognition of material income or expenditure items.
 Financial assets are recorded at the market value.
-Valuations changed materially through the six months to 30 June 2020, those changes are reflected in the financial statements.
+Valuations changed materially through the twelve months to 30 June 2021, those changes are reflected in the financial statements.
 Cancer Council SA's receivables are not material and we do not believe the recovery of those receivables will be affected by the pandemic.

-Cancer Council SA received support from the Commonwealth Government through the one-off support payment provided to all business and JobKeeper totalling \$0.53 million in the year to 30 June 2020.
+Cancer Council SA received support from the Commonwealth Government through the one-off support payment provided to all business and JobKeeper totalling \$1.18 million in the year to 30 June 2021.
 This income is recognised in the period it is claimed.

-Fundraising in a difficult competitive climate was 28.8% lower than the previous year's level reflecting the impact of COVID-19 on event-based fundraising, particularly Australia's Biggest Morning Tea revenue which was \$1.00m below the previous year.
-Last year also included a significant gift by a major donor.
-Bequest income of \$2.50 million was \$0.38 million higher than the previous year.
-Cancer Council SA generated an operating surplus for the year of \$0.10 million compared to an operating surplus for the year of \$2.59 million last year.
-The operating surplus reflects the reduction in the fundraising income, the JobKeeper subsidy and action taken throughout the year to maintain the business to a sustainable position in line with the three-year plan and the planned change in the level of research expenditure.
-A cash inflow for the year of \$1.61 million (2019: \$7.26 million inflow) reflected cash outflow through the operating performance for the year to 30 June 2020 and expenditure of the design for the new building offset by the redemption of \$2.2 million in managed investment unit trusts assets.
+Fundraising in a difficult competitive climate was the same as the previous year's level, however this was still 28.7% lower than the twelve months to 30 June 2019 reflecting the impact of COVID-19 on event-based fundraising.
+There are promising signs of recovery with Australia's Biggest Morning Tea revenue \$0.64 million higher than the previous financial year.
+Bequest income of \$3.97 million was \$1.47 million higher than the previous year.
+Cancer Council SA generated an operating surplus for the year of \$2.95 million compared to an operating surplus for the year of \$0.10 million last year.
+The operating surplus reflects the increase in bequest income, the JobKeeper subsidy and action taken throughout the year to maintain the business to a sustainable position in line with the three-year plan and the planned change in the level of research expenditure.
+A cash inflow for the year of \$11.00 million (2020: \$1.61 million inflow) reflected cash inflow through the receipt of a \$10 million grant received in June for the development of the 202 Greenhill Road site, operating activities and expenditure on the ongoing construction for the new building at 202 Greenhill Road.